Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 Position Code

-A position code is a unique identifier assigned to a particular job within an organization.
+A position code is a unique identifier assigned to a particular job within an organisation.

 It is a code that helps in identifying the specific job position, and distinguishes it from other positions within the same company.